a

 Danielle Adair

-Danielle Adair is an artist-writer, performer, and scholar.
-Her works have premiered in exhibition, screening, theater and concert venues.
+Danielle Adair is a 2024-25 Mellon Foundation Dissertation Fellow.
+Her scholarship focuses on the intersections of media and performance, with attention to the environment and feminist sound studies.
+Her artistic works have premiered in exhibition, screening, theater and concert venues internationally.
 She is the author of five artist books, including From JBAD: Lessons Learned (Les Figues Press) based on her time as embedded media with US Forces in Afghanistan and for which she created the feature-length video-performance, FIRST ASSIGNMENT.
-Her second feature-length work And I Think I Like It. is a collection of 13 video-song-poems with an accompanying artist book (Edition Solitude).
 As part of her three-part video-performance Caution, bomb, Adair created and premiered her experimental opera Caution Baum with the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart.
-Adair is a California Community Foundation Visual Arts Fellow, a Center for Cultural Innovation – ARC Grantee, the recipient of The Louis Sudler Prize in the Performing and Creative Arts, and Fellowships at Akademie Schloss Solitude, Digital Arts Studios Belfast, and I-Park Foundation, among other distinctions.
-She holds her MFA in Critical Studies and in Studio Arts from California Institute of the Arts with her BA with Honors in Human Development and in Visual Arts from The University of Chicago.
+Adair has earned numerous awards and fellowships including a Mellon Teaching Race Fellowship, the Carl Weber Fellowship, a California Community Foundation Visual Arts Fellowship, a Center for Cultural Innovation Grant, and she has been a resident fellow at the Akademie Schloss Solitude and the Digital Arts Studios Belfast, among other distinctions.
+She holds her MFA in Critical Studies and in Studio Arts from California Institute of the Arts and a BA with Honors in Human Development and in Visual Arts from The University of Chicago. danielleadair.com

 MARLON ARIYASINGHE